 - this is so you know when your child is prone to wandering.
 If it is specific to a time of day, year, a noise that may be unfamiliar or bothersome

 These are just a few tips to help prevent wandering and wandering related tragedies.
 No one case of autism related wandering are the same.
 Because each child and adult on the spectrum are incredibly unique.

-If your child has wandered, make sure that you get in touch with your local authorities so they are aware and will be on the lookout.
+If your child has wandered off, make sure that you get in touch with your local authorities.

 If you or someone you know has been affected by a wrongful death, please contact us.
 Silverthorne Attorneys will be happy to discuss your case today!